Finite-size corrections to Fermi's golden rule: I. Decay rates

-In Eq.\,$(\ref{limit-normal})$, the rate becomes the asymptotic value, whereas in Eq.\,$(\ref{limit-abnormal})$, the rate diverges.
-The energy distribution reveals also unusual properties even at $\text T \rightarrow \infty$, if particles of large and small sizes are involved in one process.
-They should appear in various situations such as an interface of two phases, and interesting physics is expected.
-Implications on particle decays are studied.
+In Eq. \eqref{eq2}, the rate becomes the asymptotic value, whereas in Eq. \eqref{eq3}, the rate diverges.
+The energy distribution also reveals unusual properties even at $T\to \infty$, if particles of large and small sizes are involved in one process.
+They should appear in various situations such as an interface between two phases, and interesting physics is expected.
+The implications for particle decay are studied.